remix-run/remix-website/data/posts/fog-of-war.md

 <img alt="Route tree with expanded manifest including destination links" src="/blog-images/posts/fog-of-war/tree-4.png" class="m-auto w-4/5 border rounded-md shadow" />

-As you can see - this type of "discovery" allows for the route manifest to start small and grow with the user's path through the app, thus allowing your app to scale to any number of routes without incurring a performance hit on app load.
+As you can see - this type of "discovery" allows for the route manifest to start small and grow with the user's path through the app, thus allowing your app to scale to any number of routes without incurring a performance hit on the app's initial load.

 As mentioned earlier, we've been dog-fooding this on https://shopify.com and we're loving the results.
 Prior to Fog of War, their route manifest contained **1300 routes** and weighted over **10MB uncompressed**.
 Once Fog of War was enabled, their initial homepage manifest dropped to just **3 routes** and **1.9Kb uncompressed**.

+We've also deployed this to https://remix.run, dropping the uncompressed size of the initial manifest from **~20Kb** to **~4Kb**.

 ## React Router Implementation

 As with most routing features in Remix, it's all React Router under the hood.
 Fog of War is made possible by a new [`unstable_patchRoutesOnMiss`][rr-patch-routes-on-miss] API.
 This API allows you to provide an implementation to add new routes to the route tree anytime React Router is unable to match a path in the current route tree.
-You can implement any async logic you need in this method to discover the appropriate routes and patch them into the current tree any any location you need.
+You can implement any async logic you want in this method to discover the appropriate routes and patch them into the current tree at any location you need.

 ```js
 const router = createBrowserRouter(